handika97/Chat-Yuk/README.md

 ## Introduction

-Chat Yuk!!! ss a social mobile application for communicating with features such as real-time chat, find out the last position of a friend and update your status.
+Chat Yuk!!! is a social mobile application for communicating with features such as real-time chat, find out the last position of a friend and update your status.
 This app was created using React Native, Firebase and Node JS.
 The main features are:

 - Login and Register.
 - Search and Add Friend.